-One of my great faults, which shows up regularly in our marriage, is my first-born perfectionism turned on my husband as ‘helping’.
-Sometimes it happens when he’s telling a story and doesn’t get the details right as I remember them and I correct him. (btw, I do work hard not to correct publicly.)
+One of my great faults, which shows up regularly in our marriage, is my first-born perfectionism turned on my husband as “helping.”
+Sometimes it happens when he’s telling a story and doesn’t get the details right as I remember them and I correct him.
+(By the way, I do work hard not to correct publicly.)

 Other times I’ve corrected mistakes in pronunciation or how he eats.
 The mother in me fixes his hair, straightens his jacket or shirt, or points out that his socks are all wrong with those shoes.
 Things I promised myself I would never do in my marriage.

-Graciously my husband absorbs most of my helping but too many times my corrections are not spoken with love but sound to him like criticism or condemnation.
-When he tells me I usually feel justified first, “I’m just trying to help you,” I think.
+Graciously my husband absorbs most of my helping but too many times my corrections are not spoken with love and sound to him like criticism or condemnation.
+When he tells me, I usually feel justified at first.
+“I’m just trying to help you,” I think.

-But then I remember that communication isn’t what is said but it’s what is heard and he heard a tone in my voice, intended or not, that felt unkind and unloving.
+But then I remember that communication isn’t about what is said but what is heard.
+Dennis heard a tone in my voice, intended or not, that felt unkind and unloving.

 I admit I don’t like being wrong.
 Apologizing still isn’t easy.
-Over and over I must choose to recognize my sin, confess it and ask for forgiveness.
-Then the choice is his to grant it or to hold on to hurt.
+Over and over I must choose to recognize my sin, confess it, and ask for forgiveness.
+Then the choice is his to grant it or to hold on to the hurt.

 Recently I sat across the table from a couple in their early 40s, listening as they told their story of infidelity.
 It was a crushing experience for both spouses as he felt deep regret and she deep betrayal.
 But living in this mix of emotions I heard a determined choice to forgive and be reconciled.